mSvcBench/muBench/Docs/Manual.md

 minikube service -n istio-system kiali-nodeport
 ```

-NOTE: to get the default Grafana username is `admin` and the password is `prom-operator`
+NOTE: To get the default Grafana username is `admin` and the password is `prom-operator`

-### My first µBench application
+### My First µBench Application

 From the µBench container or the host move into the muBench folder and run
 ```zsh
 cd $HOME/muBench
 python3 Deployers/K8sDeployer/RunK8sDeployer.py -c Configs/K8sParameters.json
 ```

 This command creates the µBench application described in `Configs/K8sParameters.json`.
-It uses the [Examplesworkmodel-serial-10services.json](../Examplesworkmodel-serial-10services.json) workmodel that specifies an application made of 10 microservices.
+It uses the [Examples/workmodel-serial-10services.json](../Examples/workmodel-serial-10services.json) workmodel that specifies an application made of 10 microservices.
 Clients send requests to s0 and s0 sequentially calls all other services before sending the result to clients.
 Each service equally stresses the CPU.

 You should see an output like this
 ```zsh